Kelly Carbon Project

 Project Information:

-The Kelly Carbon Project is a soil carbon sequestration initiative located approximately 15km northeast of the rural town of Miriam Vale and 50km southeast of the major industrial city of Gladstone in Queensland.
-Registered in October 2020, the project spans 214.39 hectares within the Gladstone Regional Council local government area.
-The surrounding region is predominantly utilized for beef cattle grazing and forestry, characterized by its sub-tropical coastal environment.
+Kelly Carbon Project is a soil carbon sequestration project located approximately 15km northeast of the rural town of Miriam Vale and 50km southeast of Gladstone in Queensland.
+It was registered in October 2020 by the proponent Agriprove Solutions Pty Ltd and covers a project area of 214.39 hectares.
+The Miriam Vale district and the broader Gladstone Regional Council area are heavily utilized for rural land uses, predominantly cattle grazing and forestry operations.